-For protection against counterparty default, temporary purchases and sales of securities may provide for financial collateral discounts in the form of securities and/or cash which are held in distinct accounts by the depository.
-These conditions are stipulated in the "Derivatives" section.
+For protection against default of a counterparty, temporary purchases and sales of securities may provide for financial collateral discounts in the form of securities and/or cash which are held in distinct accounts by the depository.
+These conditions are stipulated in the section on "Derivatives."

-These transactions may be carried out with counterparties selected by the management company from among financial institutions that have their registered office in an OECD member country.
-These counterparties may be companies linked to the HSBC Group.

-- These counterparties must have trustworthy credit, and regardless, the minimum Standard & Poors rating of BBB-, the equivalent, or a rating deemed equivalent by the management company. - o potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method. - Given that the fund trades on futures markets, its aggregate exposure level will be calculated based on the absolute VaR, as defined below in Part VI.
-"Aggregate exposure". - Remuneration: see additional information in the "Fees and Commissions" section.
+- These transactions may be carried out with counterparties selected by the management company from among financial institutions that have their registered office in an OECD member country.
+These counterparties may be companies linked to the HSBC Group. - These counterparties must have trustworthy credit, and regardless, the minimum Standard & Poor's rating of BBB-, the equivalent, or a rating deemed equivalent by the management company. - o potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method. - Given that the fund trades on futures markets, its aggregate exposure level will be calculated based on the absolute VaR, as defined below in Part VI.
+"Aggregate exposure". - o remuneration: see additional information in the "Fees and Commissions" section.

-• Risk profile:
+Risk profile:

-Investors' money will be primarily invested in financial instruments selected by the management company.
-These instruments will be subject to market fluctuations and risks.
+The portfolio shall be invested mainly in financial instruments selected by the management company.
+These instruments shall be subject to market fluctuations and uncertainties.